 In Sweden, you can walk, ride, cycle, ski and camp on any land you like, without the landowner’s permission.
-You can also forage, picking as many flowers, berries and mushrooms as you wish.
+You can also forage, picking flowers, berries and mushrooms (excluding protected species and those in conservation areas).
 And you can drive on private land, unless there is a sign that says otherwise.

 In short, the concept of trespassing is anathema to a Swede.
 The Swedish tourist board even listed the entire country on Airbnb in 2017, advertising the freedom to roam to the whole world.

 The concept of access regardless of land ownership is called ‘Allemansrätt’ - ‘everyman’s right’.
 The custom dates from mediaeval times, but was only passed as law in parliament in 1974, and enshrined in the Swedish constitution in 1994.
 Authorities can even force landowners to remove any fence in place which has the sole purpose of obstructing public access to a recreation area.

 There are sensible exceptions.
 You cannot enter private gardens or cultivated land, nor can you camp within 70 metres of a dwelling place, or exploit the countryside for economic purpose, such as hunting and logging.

 People are obliged to take care of the nature they enjoy, and respect others they meet.
 The Swedish Environmental Protection Agency has popularized the slogan ‘don’t disturb, don’t destroy’, a variation on the ‘leave no trace’ tagline found elsewhere.